 A company IT infrastructure consists of hardware, servers, operating systems, software and applications.
-The hardware division may be managed by system and network administrators while project managers for software applications may be in charge of specific divisions and projects.
-With each division having separate heads to manage the operations, an additional hardware, software application or devices are added only on approval of IT departments.
+The hardware division may be managed by the system and network administrators, while project managers for software applications may be in charge of specific divisions and projects.
+With each division having separate heads to manage the operations, additional hardware, software application or devices are added only on the approval of IT departments.

-However, with the advent of the web and several software service providers giving an option to use software and applications with free downloads or access to cloud, many employees may have downloaded or accessed software on subscription basis for various purposes.
-Such applications which are installed or used without the knowledge of the IT administrators form part of Shadow IT.
+However, with the advent of the web and several software service providers giving an option to use software and applications with free downloads or access to the cloud, many employees may have downloaded or accessed software on a subscription basis for various purposes.
+Such applications that are installed or used without the IT administrators’ knowledge form part of Shadow IT.

 With the increasing popularity of the cloud and Software-as-a-Service (SaaS), many managers may have the tendency to go the easy route of using Shadow IT rather than create a ticket within the organization for the IT department to respond, assess and implement.

-It is easy to blame the IT department for slow implementation or lack of innovative spirit but blindly adding on more cloud based application silos in each department is not surely an answer to this issue.
+It is easy to blame the IT department for slow implementation or lack of innovative spirit but blindly adding on more cloud-based application silos in each department is not surely an answer to this issue.
 Each department head or leader should hold an open dialogue with the concerned IT manager or leader to redress the issue.
-If each department uses Shadow IT that doesn’t collaborate outside of its department that could have larger implications on efficiency of the organization.
-Moreover, having a dialogue with IT department heads would help the top management know about the need for more investment perhaps in getting talent or better tools to create new software solutions.
+If each department uses Shadow IT that doesn’t collaborate outside of its department, that could have larger implications on the efficiency of the organization.
+Moreover, having a dialogue with IT department heads would help the top management know about the need for more investment, perhaps in getting talent or better tools to create new software solutions.

-In short, with lack of centralization of IT initiatives, organisational silos multiply leading to lack of control and collaboration between departments.
-This is something companies need to tackle despite some short term benefits gained from use of Shadow IT – lower IT costs, more flexibility, quick completion of tasks and implementation of apps.
+In short, with a lack of centralization of IT initiatives, organisational silos multiply, leading to a lack of control and collaboration between departments.
+This is something companies need to tackle despite some short term benefits gained from the use of Shadow IT – lower IT costs, more flexibility, quick completion of tasks and implementation of apps.

 In some industries such as finance, health services, investment and banking, failure on regulatory compliance can prove costly and limit the ability of the organisation to grow.
 It exposes the organization to vulnerabilities and potential loss of data.

-Similarly, some employees may be prone to use passwords that can be easily guessed or use same password for multiple applications exposing the organization to threat.
-When cyber criminals manage to enter one such application it is easier for them to intrude the entire network.
+Similarly, some employees may be prone to use passwords that can be easily guessed or use the same password for multiple applications, exposing them to the threat.
+When cyber criminals manage to enter one such application, it is easier for them to intrude the entire network.

-According to an IBM Security Study if cybercriminals attack third party cloud applications, they can steal value corporate data and credentials getting direct access to a company’s network.
+According to an IBM Security Study, if cyber criminals attack third party cloud applications, they can steal valuable corporate data and credentials, getting direct access to a company’s network.
 Moreover, they may be difficult to trace as they have come through a third-party system and not directly into the company’s network.

 When departments rely on more cloud apps, it could lead to duplication of apps by different groups having separate administrators (admins).
-This leads to increased costs and lack of collaboration.
+This leads to increased costs and a lack of collaboration.
 This can be prevented if apps commonly used by various departments were implemented under a group plan.
-When too many cloud apps are used in a decentralized manner, they could face problems if timely support is not provided by the service providers.
-Morever, internal team may be lacking in skills to address the problems related to it.
-Therefore, it is better to have dialogue with the IT department and get suggestions regarding the apps that best integrate with the existing infrastructure and also has better service support.
+When too many cloud apps are used in a decentralized manner, they could face problems if the service providers do not provide timely support.
+Morever, the internal team may be lacking in skills to address the problems related to it.
+Therefore, it is better to have a dialogue with the IT department and get suggestions regarding the apps that best integrate with the existing infrastructure and also has better service support.

-At the outset it was mentioned that increased use of Shadow IT reflected on the lack of efficiency of the internal IT departments.
-One way to improve the existing IT systems is to find out the pain points for the employees and holes in the system that prompts them to look for cloud based alternatives.
-If a simpler alternative can be developed in house which can be managed internally, it may be the first step in managing unsanctioned apps and tools.
+At the outset, it was mentioned that increased use of Shadow IT reflected the internal IT departments’ lack of efficiency.
+One way to improve the existing IT systems is to find out the pain points for the employees and holes in the system that prompts them to look for cloud-based alternatives.
+If a simpler alternative can be developed in house, which can be managed internally, it may be the first step in managing unsanctioned apps and tools.

 Perhaps, devoting a small team to study the cloud apps requirements of departments and work on the best cloud apps may be the right way to integrate cloud with their internal systems.
-The role of Chief Information Officer (CIO) would be to act as an intermediary between the apps and the users.
+The Chief Information Officer (CIO) ‘s role would be to act as an intermediary between the apps and the users.

-There are firewalls to protect inbound traffic but outbound traffic needs to be monitored so that employees seeking cloud applications can be found out.
+There are firewalls to protect inbound traffic, but outbound traffic needs to be monitored to find out employees seeking cloud applications.
 The firewall can be automated to identify outbound traffic and keep a log of sites being monitored.
-This can help detect people using such apps and a dialogue can be initiated with them.
+This can help detect people using such apps, and a dialogue can be initiated with them.

 The risks associated with employees using cloud apps for personal use and undertaking outside apps cannot be ruled out.
 When employees undertake such work, it could seriously have implications on employee productivity and corporate results.

 Similarly, it was found that many employees use personal email id to register for cloud apps and upload data, updates on it to be accessible on mobile and other devices.
-It is convenient and does improve productivity, however, the risk associated with the person leaving the organization and sharing such data with the competitors.
-Without an proper controls, the employee leaving the organization would still have access to the data on the cloud apps, as the login was created using their personal id’s and not company ids.
+It is convenient and does improve productivity; however, the risk associated with the person leaving the organization and sharing such data with the competitors.
+Without proper controls, the employee leaving the organization would still have access to the cloud apps’ data, as the login was created using their personal id’s and not company ids.

 With cloud applications, the responsibility for upgradation rests with the service provider.
-However, such upgradations could have impact on the functioning or integration of the systems within the organisations.
-It is therefore taxing to manage the change related to upgradation and third party support is required for it.
+However, such upgradations could have an impact on the functioning or integration of the systems within the organisations.
+Therefore, it is taxing to manage the change related to degradation, and third party support is required for it.

 If the IT department is involved with the installation and management of cloud apps, such problems can be averted as they can work with the service providers to ensure smooth integration and collaboration.
 It could prevent any breakdown due to software upgrades, analysts said.

-With businesses becoming global and employs travelling for work and working while one travel, it makes sense to allow the best of technologies to be used that can be integrated with desktop, laptop and the mobile.
-The Chief Information Officers (CIO) and Chief Technology Officers (CTOs) need to exercise control on the use of cloud apps even as they don’t restrict its use inhibiting innovation.
+With businesses becoming global and employees travelling for work and working while one travel, it makes sense to allow the best of technologies to be used that can be integrated with desktop, laptop and mobile.
+The Chief Information Officers (CIO) and Chief Technology Officers (CTOs) need to exercise control on cloud apps use even as they don’t restrict its use inhibiting innovation.
 IT departments should enable an environment of innovating together rather than working as water tighter compartments as in the past.

-A recent study by CISCO and NTT Communications Corporation revealed that use of Shadow IT is increasing across the industry.
-About 77% decision makers in the NTT survey had used cloud applications devised third part service providers and they expect their use to grow.
-Many respondents in the survey didn’t know in which country the cloud based data was stored.
+A recent study by CISCO and NTT Communications Corporation revealed that the use of Shadow IT is increasing across the industry.
+About 77% of decision-makers in the NTT survey had used cloud applications devised by third-party service providers, and they expect their use to grow.
+Many respondents in the survey didn’t know in which country the cloud-based data was stored.